Oguzyildirim/crud-user/README.md

 - I also want to mention about language of choice.
 I like java/springboot, it makes me develop application in a perfect way, one of the best application framework but I have great interest on Golang and related technologies and nowadays I spend most of my time with Go but I always try to keep myself up-to-date about Java.

-- Lastly about FaceIT.
-I am currently working on a insurance sector, I believe we are creating great software and good collaboration with my co-workers, and my company quite big we have almost 230 people.
-I realize that the domain that i am working on is so important because when i do side project(me and my friend also considering using FaceIT API and once we analyze the API), i like coding a lot or creating software in general.
-I was playing games especially dota 2 and cs go and i used FaceIT before, i also watch Esport tournaments so my main interest always will be programming rest of my life but as a working domain FaceIT would be where i love working.
-And also i really truly %100 perfect believe that i would do great stuff on FaceIT learn new things, do my best that would be great opportunity for me.
-When companies ask " Why do you work with us?"
-I generally don't find anything to say but my interview with Mr. Jack i realize i have tons of things to say on working at FaceIT.

-- If i missing something i would gladly add if you want me to.